gmfrees/TonexOneController/TaskList.md

 Need to find how to read the current value.

 ## Expression pedal support.
-Use ADC to read expression pedal pot, and have config to assign what quantity it adjusts.
+Use ADC to read expression pedal pot, and have config to assign what quantity it adjusts and min/max clamps.

 ## Direct Preset load from footswitch
 Add ability to load preset X from a footswitch press.<br>